 NESC is currently undertaking, at the request of the Department of the Taoiseach, a programme of research that is designed to produce a comprehensive report on the Shared Island in late 2021/early 2022.
 As part of this ongoing work a number of outputs have already been published.

-Firstly, the National Economic and Social Council (NESC) has published a Scoping Paper: Projects, Progress and Policy setting out a proposed approach to research on the Shared Island initiative.
+The National Economic and Social Council (NESC) published a Scoping Paper: Projects, Progress and Policy setting out a proposed approach to research on the Shared Island initiative.
 The NESC research will contribute to building a shared knowledge base and understanding about possible ways in which greater co-operation can emerge across a number of economic, social and environmental areas in Ireland, North and South, and also between these islands East and West.

-Thirdly NESC has published two research papers that explore the value of understanding different types of ‘rural’ and the opportunities to build economic resilience, as Ireland transitions to a low carbon, digital and thriving economy and society.
+NESC has published two research papers that explore the value of understanding different types of ‘rural’ and the opportunities to build economic resilience, as Ireland transitions to a low carbon, digital and thriving economy and society.

 A Secretariat Paper on the Good Jobs Agenda was published.
 This paper identifies the ‘good jobs’ agenda as a concerted policy drive to improve the quality and productivity of work and the experiences, incomes and standard of living of workers.
 This agenda is focused on discovering the suite of measures and actions that will improve job quality within the labour market.
 Drawing on interviews with stakeholders in Ireland and Northern Ireland, it finds that there is strong support for an all-island approach to ‘good-jobs’.

 A publication that provides an overview of key economic indicators in both parts of the island and the connections between them is also available.
 A related report (A Regional Perspective on Ireland, North and South) examines the economic features of regions across the island and also considers regional development issues.